HBF is a company limited by guarantee, governed by the Corporations Act 2001. The HBF constitution requires that all surplus

 The Committee also assesses and reviews the remuneration policy and its effectiveness, the appropriateness of performance

-based arrangements and contractual terms and remuneration arrangements for all senior executive employees.
+based arrangements and contractual terms and remuneration arrangements for all senior leadership employees.

 All registered health funds are required to have Fund Rules under the Private Health Insurance Act 2007.
 These Fund Rules